The Quebecers: World Wrestling Federation

 Apart from the Steiners, the Quebecers focused on teams they deemed easily beatable, including jobbers like Barry Horowitz and Reno Riggins.
 Horowitz brought in the “1-2-3” Kid as his partner, leading to a series of title defenses against the Kid with changing partners.
-On January 10, 1994 the Kid and Marty Jannetty won an upset victory and won the gold.
+On January 10, 1994, the Kid and Marty Jannetty won an upset victory and won the gold.
 However, they lost the titles back to the Quebecers a week later.
 At the 1994 Royal Rumble, The Quebecers were the opponents during the match where Owen Hart turned on Bret Hart, but only served to bring the turn about, not as integral players in the developing storyline.

 The Quebecers looked strong, defending the titles against all comers, including Men on a Mission, who were unsuccessful in their challenge at WrestleMania X, but managed to win the titles in London during a UK tour.
 They regained the belts two days later in Sheffield.
-The Quebecers luck finally ran out when they came up against the recently face turned team of The Headshrinkers, who won the tag team titles from them on Monday Night Raw, causing the team to argue after the match and then fight.
+The Quebecers luck finally ran out when they came up against the recently face turned team of The Headshrinkers, who won the tag team titles from them on Monday Night Raw in Burlington, VT, which was the only time a title change occurred in Vermont, causing the team to argue after the match and then fight.
 After they lost to the Headshrinkers in Montreal; Jacques was attacked by Pierre, who blamed Jacques for costing them both the match and the titles.
 Their brief feud culminated in Jacques’ (first) retirement match at the Montreal Forum in 1994, which Jacques won.

+In early 1995, Pierre was repackaged as a pirate named "Jean-Pierre Lafitte."
+In early vignettes, Pierre would mention his previous gimmick as the Quebecer and explained that he changed his look and that Pierre's full name was "Jean-Pierre Lafitte" and was a pirate the whole time.
+Pierre was released in December 1995.